subhashsubramanian/Google-meet-attendance-marker/README.md

 Rename Code.gs to meetAttendance.gs

+Give the Untitled project (on top left) a name- like MarkAttendance

-To run the script, Refresh the spreadsheet click on the spreadsheet menu item "Attendance" > Mark Attendance
+Refresh the spreadsheet and click on the spreadsheet menu item "Attendance" > Mark Attendance

-You will be required to authorise the code.
+You will be required to authorise the code and give it permissions.
 Do so.

 Refresh the spreadsheet.
 You will see a menu item "Attendance".